Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/HardCodedCellModels.md

+---
-# Hardcoded cell model options
+title: "Hardcoded cell model options"
+draft: false
+layout: "single"
+images: []
+---

 The hardcoded cell models are listed in the schema (.xsd) file, which should be present in any folder containing an xml parameters file.